mattwach/light_bulb_changer/README.md

 ![Simplified VCC Breadboard](images/simplified_vcc.jpg)

-Now the firmware thinks it need to drive the motor full power in reverse.
+Now the ATTiny85 thinks it need to drive the motor full power in reverse.

 You could call the testing "done" at this point, but I'm going to take it a little further for educational purposes.
 Here I connected a real potentiometer